swaldman/sbt-ethereum/src/main/paradox/tutorials/getting-started.md

 ```
 [info] Consider validating the wallet using 'ethKeystoreWalletV3Validate 0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2'.
 ```
+Let's try that!

-Let's try that.
-You could just copy and paste the (very long!) command, but please don't. _sbt-ethereum_ by design relies up _tab completion_ to make typing long but descriptive commands easy.
-Writing out a "tutorial" in tab completion will make it seem long and cumbersome, but it's not.
-It becomes muscle memory, second nature, very quickle.
+You could just copy and paste the (very long!) command, but please don't! _sbt-ethereum_ by design relies up _tab completion_ to make typing long but descriptive commands easy.
+If you are familiar with tab completion, you should be able to enter this long command very quickly.
+Start with `ethK<tab>` and go from there.
+For the address part, remember that the address alias `defailt-sender` was defined for this address, so instead of copying and pasting the long hex address, consider just typing `d<tab>`. _sbt-ethereum_ tab-completes address aliases!

+<script>writeOptionalReplaceControl("tut_gs_optional_1", "tut_gs_optional_1_replace_control", "show very detailed, optional tab completion tutorial?", "hide very detailed, optional tab completion tutorial")</script>

+@@@ div { #tut_gs_optional_1 .optional }

+**Detailed tab completion tutorial**

+In "tutorial" form, tab completion seems long and cumbersome, but it's not.
+It becomes muscle memory, second nature, very quickly.
 **(TL; DR: When in doubt, type `<tab><tab>`.)**

 Start by typing `eth` and then hitting the tab key.
-(We'll write that from now on as `eth<tab>`, where the angle-braced `<tab>` does not mean you should type out `<`, `t`, etc. &mdash; _don't do that!_ &mdash; but instead means "hit the tab key".)
+(We'll write that from now on as `eth<tab>`.
+The angle-braced `<tab>` does not mean you should type out `<`, `t`, etc. &mdash; _don't do that!_ &mdash; but instead means "hit the tab key".)

 When you type `eth<tab>` you should see a rather useless and intimidatingly long list, something like...